Fast, Free Auto Insurance Quotes

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Louisiana does not require UM/UIM coverage.

-Some states have “No-Fault” laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Louisiana is not a “No-Fault” state.
+Some states have no-fault insurance laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Louisiana is not a no-fault state.